 3. They Promote the Psychological Development of Kids

 Animals not only affect the health of children, but they also play a significant role in their psychomotor and emotional development.

 Owning a pet helps toddlers develop compassion and a sense of responsibility.
-Taking care of an animal, feeding it, walking it, petting it, and giving it affection allows children to increase their self-confidence.
-The animal can be its confidant, playmate, and protector at the same time.
+Taking care of an animal, feeding them, walking them, petting them, and giving them affection allows children to increase their self-confidence.
+The animal can be their confidant, playmate, and protector at the same time.
 Plus, having a pet helps soothe and calm the little ones.
-Owning a pet, therefore, has a stabilizing effect on their psychological development.
+Owning a pet, therefore, has a stabilizing effect on their emotional development.

 4. They Watch Over Our Heart

-In general, petting a cat, dog, or any other furry animal gives us a feeling of well-being and immediately calms us; breathing slows down, blood pressure drops, and heart rate drops, which significantly reduces the risk of developing a disease.
+In general, petting a cat, dog, or any other furry animal gives us a feeling of well-being and immediately calms us; breathing slows down, blood pressure drops, and heart rate drops, which significantly protects our cardiovascular system and reduces the risk of developing a disease.

 5. They Create Social Ties

 Having a dog would increase the chances of forming new bonds with your neighbors and fostering potential romantic encounters.
 As a bonus: people in a couple are less prone to illnesses than singles, making your pooch a real asset for staying healthy.

 Children with pets also benefit from the social aspect that their animal brings to them: they would indeed bond more easily with other children or adults.
 The animal helps the child to interact and form strong bonds, hence their positive influence on some autistic children.

 Dog owners walk an average of 30 minutes more per week than people who don’t.
 So walking your dog 20 minutes a day, five days a week, could help you lose 6 pounds in a year.